Rochamoedas/data-forge/README.md

 1.  **FastAPI as Web Framework:** Chosen for its high performance, ease of use, strong typing (via Pydantic), automatic documentation (Swagger/OpenAPI), and asynchronous support—ideal for efficient I/O operations.
 2.  **DuckDB as Database:** For the MVP, we use DuckDB due to its embeddable nature, strong analytical performance for tabular data, and flexibility in handling dynamic schemas (creating tables "on-the-fly" or using "schema-on-read").
 This simplifies early persistence management.
 3.  **Schemas Defined in File:** For the MVP, schema definitions will be stored in local Python files (e.g., `schemas_description.py`).
 This reduces complexity during early development by avoiding the need for a schema management API, accelerating delivery.
-Database-based or external schema management will be considered in later phases.
+Complex schema management and the us of AI to auto-improve the project will be considered in another phase, not in the MVP.
 4.  **Focus on Genericity and DRY (Don't Repeat Yourself):** The architecture is designed so that adding a new dataset (a new "table") requires **minimal coding effort**.
 Data handling logic is generic, driven by schema definitions rather than hardcoded data types.
 5.  **Code Quality and Maintainability:** From the beginning, the project is structured to support collaboration, code clarity, and future evolution.